jtsage/X32_Vor/README.md

 --noGUI          Suppress usual display
 ```

+## Cues, Scenes or Snippets

+X32_Vor will load the "cue list" with whatever the show_control setting on the X32 is.

 ## Packet Size and Jitter

 Because OSC uses UDP with all of the technical considerations and limits that implies, it is important to set your __--listen__ directive with the minimum you need.